arv100kri/Cognitive-Services/Content/en-us/KES/Expressions.md

 ## Functions
-There is a built-in set of functions that allow the construction of more sophisticated query expressions from basic attribute queries.
+There is a built-in set of functions allowing the construction of more sophisticated query expressions from basic attribute queries.

 ### And Function
 `And(expr1, expr2)`